Kangaroo (character): Frank Oliver

 Frank Oliver was born in Sydney, Australia.
 As a young man, he studied kangaroos in his native Australia.
 Oliver lived, ate and traveled with the kangaroos, developing a leaping ability that rivaled the animals he studied.
 Seeing an opportunity to make money, Oliver decided to parlay his new-found leaping abilities into a boxing career.
 His superior speed and agility allowed him to best opponents time and again.
 During one match, Oliver jump-kicked one opponent in the face, severely injuring his opponent.
 Facing criminal charges, Oliver fled to the United States.
 Once he arrived, he was discovered without a passport and held for deportation.

-Rather than be deported, Oliver broke free from detention and embraced a life of crime, calling himself Kangaroo.
-Oliver attacked several guards and stole a briefcase containing only a vial.
-While Kangaroo pocketed the vial, thinking it to contain jewels, the vial actually contained an experimental bacteria which would unleash a devastating plague if set free.
-Kangaroo was unhappy with his small amount of loot, and sought out another target.
-While attacking a group of people for their money, Kangaroo encountered and battled Spider-Man and lost the vial.
-While Spider-Man was busy with returning the vial, Kangaroo absconded.
+Rather than be deported, Oliver escapes and embraces a life of crime, calling himself Kangaroo.
+Oliver attacks several guards and steals a briefcase containing only a vial.
+While Kangaroo pockets the vial, thinking it to contain jewels, the vial actually contains an experimental bacteria which would unleash a devastating plague if released.
+Kangaroo is unhappy with his small amount of loot and seeks out another target.
+While attacking a group of people for their money, Kangaroo encounters Spider-Man and lost the vial.
+While Spider-Man is busy returning the vial, Kangaroo escapes.

-Oliver was later approached by Dr. Jonas Harrow who wished to enhance Kangaroo to a superhuman level.
-After a seven-hour procedure, Oliver gains air jet-enhanced leaping and punching ability.
-Harrow wanted to use Kangaroo as muscle, but the newly empowered superhuman refused and left to pursue Spider-Man.
-Upon finding Spider-Man, Kangaroo battled the web-slinger who had underestimated the previously underpowered enemy.
-As Kangaroo was gaining the upper-hand however, Harrow activated an implant in Oliver's brain.
+Oliver is approached by Jonas Harrow, who gives him air jet-enhanced leaping and punching ability.
+Harrow intends to use Kangaroo as muscle, but Kangaroo refused and left to pursue Spider-Man.
+Kangaroo battles Spider-Man and gains the upper hand, but Harrow activates an implant in Kangaroo's brain.
 Forced by Harrow to obey or suffer agony, Kangaroo returned and was then ordered to retrieve a radioactive isotope.
 While breaking into the Hudson River lab which held the isotope, Oliver once again encountered Spider-Man.
 As the two battled, Spider-Man attempted to convince Kangaroo of the isotope's radiation's dangers.
 Refusing to listen to his enemy, Kangaroo burst into the room which held the isotope and was reduced to a pile of ashes upon exposure to the radiation.

-Some time after his death, Arnim Zola recovered some of Oliver's DNA and created a proto-husk of the deceased villain.
-When Deadpool followed another proto-husk to Zola's lair, the proto-husk was used to assault Deadpool.
-He was the second proto-husk to die, felled by a single shot from Deadpool.

-During the "Dead No More: The Clone Conspiracy" storyline, Kangaroo is "reanimated" by the Jackal's company New U Technologies in a cloned body.
-He was involved in a fight with the other cloned villains until the clone of Prowler broke it up.
-He later died of clone degeneration.